Sturge-Weber syndrome, or encephalotrigeminal angiomatosis, is a phakomatosis characterized by facial port wine stains and pial angiomas.

 Sturge-Weber syndrome is a rare syndrome, with an incidence estimated at 1 case in 20,000-50,000 persons 11.

 The diagnosis is usually obvious on account of a congenital facial cutaneous hemangioma (also known as port wine stain or facial nevus flammeus).
 This feature is almost always present and usually involves the ophthalmic division (V1) of the trigeminal nerve 3; if this territory is not involved, Sturge-Weber syndrome is unlikely 10.
-Only rarely, in about 5%, it has intracranial involvement present without associated cutaneous nevus 1,2.
-In the majority of cases (72%) the nevus is unilateral and ipsilateral to the intracranial abnormality.
+In ~5%, it has intracranial involvement present without associated cutaneous nevus 1,2.
+In the majority of cases (~70%) the nevus is unilateral and ipsilateral to the intracranial abnormality.

 Approximately a third of patients have choroidal or scleral angiomatous involvement, which may be complicated with retinal detachment, buphthalmos or glaucoma 1.